Skip to main content

 A screenshot of the Cloud Console cluster creation dashboard The cards at the top of the cluster dashboard provide information about the status of your current clusters.

 The cluster’s status refers to the status of the cluster’s Control Plane.
-A CKS cluster with a Healthy status may in fact still be provisioning in-cluster resources, such as required Control Plane Node Pools, or required applications such as CNI and DNS configurations.
+A CKS cluster with a Healthy status can still be provisioning in-cluster resources.
+These resources include required Control Plane Node Pools and required applications such as CNI and DNS configurations.
 See Cluster Components for more information.

 NameDescription

-QuotaDisplays the number of CKS clusters your organization has deployed, over the maximum limit of clusters it is allowed to create as defined by the organization’s quota.
+QuotaDisplays the number of CKS clusters your organization has deployed over the maximum limit of clusters defined by the organization’s quota.
 Represented as count/quota.
-If you have not yet created any clusters, or you have no quota assigned, the status presented is No Quota.
+If you haven’t yet created any clusters, or you have no quota assigned, the status shown is No Quota.

 HealthyDisplays the number of healthy clusters deployed.
 In a healthy cluster, all Control Plane elements, servers, and Pods are in a Healthy state.
 The cluster is stable and responsive, and can manage workloads.